Tamta Mkhargrdzeli: Leadership

 Although Akhlat was administered by a male Muslim governor on behalf of al-Ashraf, according to the Armenian 13th-century historian Kirakos Gandzaketsi, while she was al-Ashraf's wife Tamta influenced decisions including support for pilgrimage and reducing tax rates.
-Anthony Eastmond suggests that Tamta's status as a Christian helped her to influence the citizens of Akhlat, who remained majority Christian during the Muslim rule.
+Antony Eastmond suggests that Tamta's status as a Christian helped her to influence the citizens of Akhlat, who remained majority Christian during the Muslim rule.

-Mqargrdzeli is recorded as commanding a fort in 1225 on the modern border of Azerbaijan and Armenia, named `Aliabad.
-In 1244, the Mongol ruler Töregene Khatun reinstated Tamta Mqargrdzeli as a governor in Akhlat.
+Mkhargrdzeli is recorded as commanding a fort in 1225 on the modern border of Azerbaijan and Armenia, named `Aliabad.
+In 1244, the Mongol ruler Töregene Khatun reinstated Tamta Mkhargrdzeli as a governor in Akhlat.

 Historiography

 In Tamta's World, Eastmond uses the few sources that reference life within a wide variety of circumstantial evidence for her life.
-Zaroui Pogossian takes issue with Eastmon's emphasis of the role and influence of men over Mqargrdzeli's life and argues that female influence on Tamta herself, through her family and the court would have been considerable.
+Zaroui Pogossian takes issue with Eastmon's emphasis of the role and influence of men over Mkhargrdzeli's life and argues that female influence on Tamta herself, through her family and the court would have been considerable.

 Selected publications

 Sergio La Porta, 'Reconstructing Armenia: Strategies of Co-Existence amongst Christians and Muslims in the Thirteenth Century', in Negotiating Co-Existence: Communities, Cultures and Convivencia in Byzantine Society (2013) gives an account of Tamta's life and family.

-Anthony Eastmond, Tamta's World (2017) gives a biography of Tamta.
+Antony Eastmond, Tamta's World (2017) gives a biography of Tamta.
 The book received an honourable mention at the Association of American Publishers 2018 PROSE Awards.